Vikiyuk/Vikiyuk/README.md

 ### Hi there 👋

-My name is Yurii Maisuradze, and I'm a master's student at Cracow University of Technology.
+My name is Yurii Maisuradze, and I'm a Master's student at Cracow University of Technology.

 ## 🔍 Seeking Opportunities